laszloekovacs/remote-advert/README.md

 # remote-adverts

-A simple page displaying advertisement and replacing them at a specified time
+A simple page displaying advertisement and switching them at a specified time.
+It's meant to be served from a NAS that supports php.
+The content folder can be managed by everyone who has access to it on the network, no admin page is needed.

 ## how to run
 The project is scaffolded with vite, after cloning run